-Source: Alaska Office of the State Assessor, Alaska Dept. of Community & Economic

-Development and Dept. of Education and Early Development
+Source: Alaska Office of the State Assessor, Dept. of Education and Early Development

-In fiscal year 2022, revenue bonds accounted for approximately 24% of all local debt outstanding in Alaska.
+In fiscal year 2024, revenue bonds accounted for approximately 28.4% of all local debt outstanding in Alaska.
 Some major municipal borrowers in Alaska have no revenue debt at all.
 Such borrowers include the Fairbanks North Star Borough, and Northwest Arctic Borough, among others.
-In these boroughs, one reason for the lack of revenue debt may be the presence of oil and gas property.
+In certain boroughs, one reason for the lack of revenue debt may be the presence of oil and gas property.
 That is, substituting G.O bonds for revenue bonds transfers much of the debt burden that would otherwise fall on local users to the State.
 This is because the State also taxes oil and gas property but allows a credit against tax liabilities for taxes paid to municipalities.
 Thus, municipal property taxes on oil and gas property directly reduces the State payment.